Naphtali-cpu/Tracee-App/README.md

 ## Contributors
 So far there are no contributors for this project.

+## Setup and installation
+* Ensure you have Android Studio installed on your pc.

 ## Behaviour Driven Development(BDD)
 * The android application page loads in form of a splash.
 * User is required to login or register an account.